dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 makes it different from ordinary information.
 And ordinary computer programs, for that matter.
-Just like there\'s a difference between you and a print-out of your DNA, there\'s a difference between the Bitcoin code --- the memes that it implements --- and the real-world instantiation of Bitcoin.
+Just like there\'s a difference between you and a print-out of your DNA, there\'s a difference between the Bitcoin code--- the memes that it implements--- and the real-world instantiation of Bitcoin.

 The Bitcoin network instantiates and validates itself every 10 minutes,